benfrick/docs-portfolio/src/doc/getting-started/using_nike_apis.md

 - Use the Nike Developer Portal 'TRY IT NOW' feature to initiate calls from within a browser.

-- Use the <a href="https://www.getpostman.com/" target="_blank">Postman</a> REST client or a similar tool to test sending HTTP requests.
+- Use the [Postman](https://www.getpostman.com/){:target="blank"} REST client or a similar tool to test sending HTTP requests.

 - Locate a small set of production skuId's to use.
 Reuse them whenever possible.

 - For Checkout API's, use the same set of line item 'id' values for all requests.
 They only need to be unique with a particular request.

-- Use an <a href="https://www.uuidgenerator.net/" target="_blank">online UUID generator</a> to quickly generate UUID's.
+- Use an [online UUID generator](https://www.uuidgenerator.net/){:target="blank"} to quickly generate UUID's.

 - To save time, modify the sample requests in the API guide rather than building your own.